horizontalsystems/Bitcoin-Explained-Guide/README.md

 - Storing Private Keys Securely
 - What if Phone is Lost

 5. Send / Receive Bitcoin

 - How to send Bitcoin?
 - How to receive Bitcoin?
-- Are Bitcoin transactions anonymous?
+- How Fast are Bitcoin transactions?
 - Bitcoin transaction fees explained
-- How long the transaction takes place?
-- Is it possible to cancel Bitcoin transaction?

 6. Transacting with Bitcoin